 But you’re going to get a better listening experience with wired headphones and you know that they won’t die mid-run, so they are a more reliable option than wireless headphones.
 Plus, if one starts to fall out for some reason, it will still be connected to the cord, so you won’t lose it.

 Wireless headphones are great because you don’t have to worry about a wire, and you can use them with any device that has bluetooth capabilities.
 But the sound quality likely isn’t going to be as good as wired headphones, and there’s always a chance that you might do something funky and one earbud could fall out.

 Bone conduction vs. In-ear

-If you want sound to bypass your outer and middle ear and instead go straight to your inner ear using your bones as a conductive element, that’s right, you’ll need to choose bone conduction headphones.
+If you want sound to bypass your outer and middle ear and instead go straight to your inner ear using your bones as a conductive element (that’s right!) you’ll need to choose bone conduction headphones.

 You don’t put them in your ear.
 Instead, they sit on top of your ear.
 Those who suffer from hearing loss, who are in the military, or who are runners really appreciate their functionality.
-If you’ve never tried them before, it might be worth investigating.
+If you’ve never tried them before, they might be worth investigating.

 The other advantage to this style of headphone is that it allows you to hear ambient noise.
 This is ideal for running outside when you want to hear cars, dogs, and people approaching you.
 From a safety standpoint, this is a great feature.

 In-ear headphones are much more common, and you likely have several pairs lying around your house.
 In terms of convenience, they’re the better option, but bone conduction will give you a better performance while running.

 Pros and Cons of Different Devices